jakubLasko/Battleships/Battleships/Misc/README.txt

 		more efficient to send smaller data types so responses are smaller.
 	- Improvement: Currently there is no handlig of player quitting the game.
 With that games don't become open again or client is not notified that opponent has left the game.
 This can be handled with WebSocket or SignalR.
+	- Improvement: General polling and caching to avoid repeated calculations and improve performance.